pomma89/troschuetz.random/README.md

 Please visit the [page of the original project](http://goo.gl/rN7my) in order to get an overview of the contents of this library.
 Unluckily, linked article also contains the only documentation available.

-## About this repository and the maintainer ##

-Everything done on this repository is freely offered on the terms of the project license.
-You are free to do everything you want with the code and its related files, as long as you respect the license and use common sense while doing it :-)

-I maintain this project during my spare time, so I can offer limited assistance and I can offer **no kind of warranty**.

 ## Tester ##

 A simple, yet effective, WinForms application is available in order to test the Troschuetz.Random library.
 As for the rest of the code, that application was completely written by Stefan Troschütz and what I did was simply to adapt it to the new refactored code.